Committed To Making A Difference.

 When you join Drive Forward, you will get an Employment Consultant who is here to guide you and provide you with the support, knowledge and networks you need to succeed.
 Together you will explore different career options, work on your CV and interview skills, and create a realistic route into employment or education.
 The important thing is, that everything we do is tailored to your specific goals and aspirations.

 Everyone here at Drive Forward also understands the importance of supporting your emotional wellbeing and that there may be times when you might want to speak privately with a trained counsellor.
 We can help with this and offer opportunities for free therapy appointments with Richard, an experienced BACP registered Counsellor.
-If you are interested in finding out more, please visit the Barnardo Counselling website and Richard will be happy to speak with you and answer any questions you may have about arranging an appointment.

 Inspiration And Advice From Industry Professionals